-Stimulate your mind in pursuit of knowledge as you immerse yourself in the lifestyle of Oxford University for a week.
-Choose a fascinating course of study, live at a historic college, sample life as a student again, and explore the charming town of Oxford.
+Stimulate your mind in pursuit of knowledge as you experience life as a student at Oxford University for a week.
+Choose a fascinating course of study, live at historic Merton College, and explore the charming town of Oxford and historic sites relevant to your coursework.

 Smithsonian at Oxford